 Behaviors a Court Could Use to Find a Parent Unfit

 Below are examples of behavior courts could use to find a parent unfit.
-Keep in mind that both parents are equally responsible for meeting all of a child's needs and providing a safe living environment when the child is in their care.
+Remember that both parents are equally responsible for meeting a child's needs and providing a safe living environment when the child is in their care.
 For example, courts and the law do not hold a mother more responsible for changing diapers than a father.

 - A parent with a history of substance abuse begins to miss child custody visits and has driven drunk with the child in the car.

-- A parent may have hoarding tendencies and live in a house that is dangerously overstuffed, with rodents and insect infestation and a lack of functional plumbing.
+- A parent may have hoarding tendencies and live in a dangerously overstuffed house with rodents, insect infestation, and a lack of functional plumbing.

-- A depressed parent may prevent their child from going to school because they need the older child at home to care for younger children.
+- A depressed parent may prevent their child from attending school because they need the older child to care for younger children at home.

 An environment could be unsafe because of the presence of an unfit parent, or the environment itself could be unsafe.
-For example, the child may be living in a house where drugs are used and sold.
+For example, the child may live in a house where drugs are used and sold.
 A parent may leave unsecured guns within reach of children.
 There may be no food in the home.
 Physical conditions may be unsanitary and unhealthy.
 Any conditions that threaten the child's life and health are unsafe for the child.

 The Best Interests of the Child Standard